17.1. Creating Course Discussions#

 The names that you specify as the category and subcategory names for discussion components are not visible on the Discussion page in the LMS until after the course has started and the unit is released.

 However, “seed” posts that you create in content-specific discussion topics before a course starts, or before the unit is released, are immediately visible on the Discussion page, even though the containing category or subcategory names are not visible.
 EdX recommends that you do not create posts in content-specific discussion topics before a unit is released.
 For more information about release dates and the visibility of components, see Controlling Content Visibility and Access.

 In contrast, course-wide discussion topics that you create on the edx discussions configuration page in Studio, including the default “General” discussion topic, are immediately visible, regardless of whether the course has started.
 They are not associated with any particular section or subsection of the course, and are not subject to release dates.

 By default, when learners participate in a discussion, their usernames are visible in the discussion.
-You can allow learners to make discussion posts that are anonymous i.e. their usernames are not visible.
-You can also choose whether the anonymous posts that learners make are anonymous only to their peers or to the course staff as well.
+You can allow learners to make discussion posts that are anonymous to other learners i.e. their usernames are not visible to other learners.

 To allow anonymous discussion posts in your course, follow these steps.

 1. Navigate to edx discussion configuration page (see Configuring Edx Discussions).